tdowrick/ScouseTom/figures/freq_resp/caption.md

 \label{freqresp} Amplitude response of the ScouseTom system as recorded with the BioSemi and ActiChamp systems.
+In both cases the response matches the gain of the Anti-Aliasing filter in the EEG system used.